Quantum Error Correction for Beginners: Digitization of quantum errors

 \subsection{Systematic gate errors}

-We have already shown an example of how systematic gate errors are digitized into a discrete set of Pauli operators in Sec.~\ref{sec:error}.
+We have already shown a primitive example of how systematic gate errors are digitized into a discrete set of Pauli operators in Sec.~\ref{sec:error}.
 However, in that case we only considered a very restrictive type of error, namely the coherent operator $U=\exp(i\epsilon X)$.
-We can easily extend this analysis to cover all forms of systematic gate errors.
+We can easily extend this analysis to cover all types of systematic gate errors.
 Consider an $N$ qubit unitary operation, $U_N$, which is valid on encoded data.
-Assume that $U_N$ is applied inaccurately such that the resultant operation is actually $U_N'$.
+Assume that $U_N$ is applied inaccurately such that the resultant operation is actually $\mathcal{U}_N$.
 Given a general encoded state $\ket{\psi}_N$, the final state can be expressed as,

-where $\ket{\psi'}_L = U_N\ket{\psi}_L$ is the perfectly applied $N$ qubit gate, (i.e. the stabilizer set for $\ket{\psi'}_L$ remains invariant under the operation $U_N$ [see Sec.~\ref{sec:operations}]). and $U_E$ is a coherent error operator which is expanded in terms of the $N$ qubit Pauli Group, $E_j \in P_N$.
-Now append two ancilla blocks, $\ket{A_0}^X$ and $\ket{A_0}^Z$, which are all initialized and are used for $X$ and $Z$ sector correction, then run a full error correction cycle, which we represent by the unitary operator, $U_{\text{QEC}}$.
-It will be assumed that $\ket{\psi}_L$ is encoded with a {\em hypothetical} QEC code which can correct for $N$ errors (both $X$ and/or $Z$), hence there is a one-to-one mapping between the error operators, $E_j$, and the orthogonal basis states of the ancilla blocks,
+where $\ket{\psi_2}_L = U_N\ket{\psi}_L$ is the perfectly applied $N$ qubit gate, (the stabilizer group for $\ket{\psi'}_L$ remains invariant under the operation $U_N$ [see Sec.~\ref{sec:operations}]) and $U_E$ is a coherent error operator which is expanded in terms of the $N$ qubit Pauli Group, $E_j \in P_N$.
+Now append two ancilla blocks, $\ket{A_0}^X$ and $\ket{A_0}^Z$.
+These are generally initialized to the state that corresponds to no detected errors (but can be other initial states up to a redefinition of the measurement results) and are used for $X$ and $Z$ correction.
+We then run the syndrome extraction procedure, which we represent by the unitary operator, $U_{\text{QEC}}$.
+It will be assumed that $\ket{\psi}_L$ is encoded with a QEC code which can correct for a single error (both $X$ and/or $Z$), and the error operators $E_j$ are a maximum of weight one (i.e. $E_j$ contains at most one non-identity term e.g. $E_1 = X_1\otimes I^{\otimes (N-1)}$) \footnote{This assumption is for demonstration purposes.
+In reality, all qubits will experience errors and hence $E_j$ can be of higher weight (up to a weight $N$ operator on an $N$ qubit system).
+The ability of the error correction code to correct for higher weight errors depend on how all these $E_j$ map the ancilla states under $U_{\text{QEC}}.$}, hence there is a one-to-one mapping between the error operators, $E_j$, and the orthogonal basis states of the ancilla blocks,